AR Point&Click: An Interface for Setting Robot Navigation Goals: AR Point Click Interface

 \section{AR Point\&Click Interface}

-The proposed system consists of two main modules, a \textbf{Robot} module which employs Robot Operating System (ROS) and a \textbf{Interface} module which is either an AR headset which uses Unity Engine or an android tablet which employs ROS-Mobile~\cite{rottmann_ros-mobile_2020}.
-The \textbf{Interface} module communicates the robot's goal to the \textbf{Robot} module, which then uses this information to navigate to a user-specified goal through velocity commands.
+The proposed system consists of two main modules, a \textbf{Robot} module which employs ROS and a \textbf{Interface} module which is either an AR headset which uses Unity Engine or an android tablet which employs ROS-Mobile~\cite{rottmann_ros-mobile_2020}.
+The \textbf{Interface} module communicates the robot's goal to the \textbf{Robot} module, which then uses this information to navigate to a user-specified goal.
 The \textbf{Robot} module communicates the visualization information to the \textbf{Interface} module.
 Communication between the modules is achieved through a Wi-Fi router over a local network.
-On the Robot side and tablet side we use the ROS inter-node communication.
-To allow the Unity and HoloLens side to communicate with the ROS side, we employ the ROS\# software package.
+We use ROS inter-node communication between the robot and tablet.
+We employ the ROS\# software package to communicate between the AR headset and robot.
+Additional information about the environment, such as goals is not displayed or encoded to the \textbf{Interface} module to mimic a free navigation task where goals are not indicated explicitly on the map.